Buraiyen/Object-Oriented-Programming-Practice/README.md

 # Object Oriented Programming Practice

 Repo just to showcase what I am learning in object-oriented programming.
-Implemented with Java
+Implemented with Java and Python

 ## Terminology